RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

 ## Introduction

-The goal of this project was to retrain a TensorFlow model on images of traffic lights in their different light states.
-The trained model was then used in the final capstone project of the Udacity Self-Driving Car Engineer Nanodegree Program as a frozen inference graph.
-Our project (and the implementation of the frozen graph) can be found here: [Drive Safely Capstone Project][capstone project]
+The objective of this project was to retrain a TensorFlow model on images of traffic lights in their different light states.
+The trained model was then used in final capstone project of Udacity SDC Nanodegree Program as a frozen inference graph by IndiConcept team (Rajeev & Malik).

+IndiConcept team project can be found here: [Drive Safely Capstone Project][capstone project]

-The following guide is a detailed tutorial on how to set up the traffic light classification project, to (re)train the TensorFlow model and to avoid the mistakes I did.
-For my project I've read [Daniel Stang's][daniel stang], [Anthony Sarkis'][anthony sarkis] and [Vatsal Srivastava's][vatsal srivastava] Medium posts on traffic light classification.
-I encourage you to read through them as well.
-However, even though they were comprehensible and gave a basic understanding of the problem the authors still missed the biggest and hardest part of the project: Setting up a training environment and retrain the Tensorflow model.
+The following guide is a detailed tutorial on how to set up the traffic light classification project, to (re)train the TensorFlow model, avoid common mistake and options available to achieve objective in different environments.

+As reference I've read [Daniel Stang's][daniel stang], [Anthony Sarkis'][anthony sarkis] and [Vatsal Srivastava's][vatsal srivastava] and [Alex] Medium posts on traffic light classification.
+I encourage to read through them as well.
-I will now try to cover up all steps necessary from the beginning to the end to have a working classifier.
-Also, this tutorial is Windows-friendly since the project was done on Windows 10 for the most part.
-I suggest reading through this tutorial first before following along.

-**If you run into any errors during this tutorial (and you probably will) please check the [Troubleshooting section](#troubleshooting).**
+Setting up a training environment in ever changing OS/SW packages and retrain the Tensorflow model is a difficult task.

+This tutorial is Ubuntu friendly and whole project completed on same setup.
+Still tried to cover other working environment along with reference of other's work.

+**Please check the [Troubleshooting section](#troubleshooting) for common issues**

 ## Set up TensorFlow
 I will now show you how to install the TensorFlow 'models' repository on Windows 10 and Linux.
 I have done SSD and RCNN training on my local Ubuntu setup equipped with GPU.
 If you don't have a powerful GPU on your local machine I strongly recommend you to do the training on an AWS spot instance because this will save you a lot of time.